GavinKG/MicroUniverse/README.md

   > Based on: https://gridbugs.org/wave-function-collapse/
   >
   > * Image Preprocessing (can be done offline)
-  >   * NxN scan with rotation and reflection
+  >   * NxN scan with rotation and reflection (prebake module)
-  >   * Generating Adjacency rules based on overlapping model
+  >   * Generating Adjacency rules based on **2x2 Overlapping Model** (for better accuracy)
   >   * Generating Frequency Hints
   > * Core
+  >   * Doesn't care whether you use overlapping model or simple tiled model in preprocessing.
   >   * Supports pre-collapsed tile / not-grid-like map
-  >   * Entropy calculation with Caching
+  >   * Entropy calculation with Caching, heap sort
   >   * Collapse chooser
   >   * Collapsing and Contradictions
   >   * Propagating with enablers (supporters) and cascade removal